Paley-Wiener theorems for a p-adic spherical variety: Discrete summand of the Harish-Chandra Schwartz space

-In this case, the finiteness theorem 9.2.1 of \cite{SV} for discrete series with $J$-invariant vectors the usual criterion of Casselman characterizing discrete series as those representations which appear with subunitary exponents in all directions (s.\ Kato-Takano \cite{KatoTakano} for the symmetric case) imply that the projection of any smooth element of $L^2$ to the discrete part lies in the Harish-Chandra Schwartz space.
-The first statement follows, and it easily implies the second. \end{proof}
+Notice that this argument is a generalization of the usual criterion of Casselman characterizing discrete series as those representations which appear with subunitary exponents in all directions, s.\ Kato-Takano \cite{KatoTakano} for the symmetric case. \end{proof}

 Similar decompositions hold for all the boundary degenerations $X_\Theta$; this is seen simply by inducing from the Levi varieties $X_\Theta^L$, i.e.\ it follows from \eqref{HCinduced}.
-The spectral description of $\mathscr C(X_\Theta)_\disc$ is as follows: